Rules & Guidelines

 The first priority on Petunia Mafia rides is safety.
 A little communication, cooperation, and sometimes brief, small individual sacrifices will increase safety and enjoyment for all.

 On the road, cyclists are considered a vehicle.
-You must follow all traffic rules, including: stopping at lights and stop signs, following posted speed limits, obeying road closures, having lights on your bike, etc. Disregarding safety during club rides may result in disciplinary action or expulsion.
+You must follow all traffic rules, including stopping at lights and stop signs, following posted speed limits, obeying road closures, having lights on your bike, etc. Disregarding safety during club rides may result in disciplinary action or expulsion.

 Ride single file in dangerous areas, busy roads without wide shoulders, narrow roads, and where prudence otherwise mandates…communicate the need to ride single file by raising a finger above your head as the need arises.

-PELOTON: The “leader” of the ride is not necessarily in charge of pulling the whole group.
-If you feel comfortable taking a turn on front, communicate that to the group, and position yourself towards the front of the pack.
+The “leader” of the ride is not necessarily in charge of pulling the whole group.
+If you feel comfortable taking a turn out front, communicate that to the group, and position yourself towards the front of the pack.
 If you don’t, position yourself in the middle or towards the back.
 When on the front, keep a steady pace.
 Do not overlap tires; your front tire should be behind the rear tire in front of you.
 You can be slightly to the left or right.
-Do not stare at the wheel in front of you; keep a soft stare on the space at the front of their bike.
+Do not stare at the wheel in front of you; keep a soft stare at the space at the front of their bike.
 Be mindful of the body language in front of you – if she sits up, that means her bike’s slowing down.
 Avoid rapid deceleration (even small changes) and quick changes in direction.
-In particular, don’t coast or soft peddle while on the front, especially down hill.
-If you soft peddle on a downhill, the group “stacks up” behind you.
+In particular, don’t coast or soft-peddle while on the front, especially downhill.
+If you soft-peddle on a downhill, the group “stacks up” behind you.
 This doesn’t mean “hammer every time you are on the front,” just be smooth and steady.
-Watch those down hills!!
+Watch those downhills!!

-DRINK AND PEE: Proper hydration is encouraged (20oz per hour minimum).
+Proper hydration is encouraged (20oz per hour minimum).
 For rides over two hours, a stop to refuel is wise.
 However, this responsibility falls to each individual.
 Communicate your needs and try to work together.
-In the end however, you are responsible for you own health … you may end up riding on your own, but better to be smart, hydrated and alone than stupid, dehydrated, and with company (by the way…since we drink, we pee…try to be quick about it and be patient with your peeing teammates… but in general… pee at your own risk).
+In the end, however, you are responsible for your own health … you may end up riding on your own, but better to be smart, hydrated, and alone than stupid, dehydrated, and with company (by the way…since we drink, we pee…try to be quick about it and be patient with your peeing teammates… but in general… pee at your own risk).

 - Open hand behind back: slowing